Chapter 3: Acids and Bases: Introduction to Organic Reaction Mechanism Introduction

 Here, we will take the reaction between acetone and H+ as an example, to understand the reaction deeply by exploring the reaction mechanism, and learn how to use the curved arrows to show it.

-A reaction mechanism is the step-by-step electron transfer process that converts reactants to products.
+A reaction mechanism is a step-by-step electron transfer process that converts reactants to products.
 Curved arrows are used to illustrate the reaction mechanism.
 Curved arrows should always start at the electrons, and end in the spot that is receiving the electrons.
 The curved arrows used here are similar to those for resonance structures (section 1.4) but are not exactly the same though.
 Please note that in resonance structures, curved arrows are used to show how the electrons are transferred within the molecule, leading to another resonance structure.
 For mechanism purposes, there must be arrows that connect between species.

 ""